ethereum/EIPs/EIPS/eof-contract-size.md

 ## Abstract

-Revise the contract size limit for EOF contracts to be 64 kb instead of the existing 24 kb limit.
+Revise the contract size limit for EOF contracts to be 64 KiB instead of the existing 24 KiB limit.
 Legacy contracts are unaffected.

 ## Motivation